philmcc/postgres_clusters/postgres10/3_node_master_2_slaves_10_rep_slots/README.md

-# Hot Standby Master and 2 Slaves Replication on PostgreSQL
+# Hot Standby Master and 2 Slaves using replication slots and pg_rexievexlog for Replication on PostgreSQL